 Evaluation of projects that the graduates are working on

-Enterprise Ireland will evaluate the company projects that the graduates are working on throughout the 24 month period.
-The programme manager for GradStart will make contact with the company and the graduate hired throughout the 24 month period.
+Enterprise Ireland reserves the right to evaluate the company projects that graduates are working on throughout the 24-month period.
+The programme manager for GradStart may make contact with the company and/or the graduate hired at any point throughout the 24-month period.

 Companies are responsible for attracting interviewing and hiring their own graduate(s).
 Enterprise Ireland has designed and developed a dedicated graduate website – www.gradhub.ie – where companies can advertise their own graduate job opportunities to attract graduates.